dekeh1/CS-443/Syllabus.md

 I am also expecting that many of you will have taken CS-348 – Software Process Management, and have some understanding of the phases of the software lifecycle and are comfortable using a version control system.

 ***If you are missing any of this background, you should not take this course.***

-## Attendance
-You are expected to attend every class.
-We will be working in groups during class analyzing example programs, writing test cases, and running test code.

 ## Course-Level Student Learning Outcomes
 Upon successful completion of this course, students will be able to: